-The public (that’s you) expresses diamond carat weight in percentages of carat weight, such as quarter carat, half carat, three quarter carat, one carat, etc. Not surprisingly, people also tend to think of the value of your ring, or how much you spent on it by your answer of what it weighs.
+Most people express diamond carat weight in percentages, such as quarter carat, half carat, three quarter carat, 1-carat, and so forth.
+They also guesstimate the value of your ring, or how much you spent on it by what it weighs.

 The reality however is that other factors such as diamond color, diamond clarity and diamond cut quality also have a significant effect upon the price of a diamond and thus it is common for smaller diamonds to cost more than larger ones.

 Within the diamond industry there are several ways of expressing diamond carat weight.
 A one carat diamond weighs 100 points, just like there are 100 pennies in a dollar.

 It is expressed in written form as 1.00 carats.
 The term "points” does not refer to the number of facet junctures that are created by the facet structure of a diamond.

 It is a representation of weight which originated in Egypt when carob seeds were used to determine the weight of a gem stone.
 When describing a half carat diamond weighing 0.52 carats, a store owner might refer to it as a "52 pointer” instead of saying it weighs "zero (point) five two carats)”.

 In the old days, diamond wholesalers frequently referred to diamonds that weighed about one-quarter carat, or its multiples, as being so many grains.
 A grain roughly equals twenty five points or one-quarter carats, expressed as 0.25 carats.
 A 0.74 carat diamond, for example, would be referred to as a three-grainer.

 A 1.25 carat diamond would be called a five grainer and so on, today the stone would be described as "a carat twenty five” or a "carat and a quarter” but a few of the old timers still talk amongst themselves in terms of grains just to see if us young pups are up to speed.

 Keeping It Legal: